Going the Distance (2010 film): Plot

 In January, Erin calls her former boss, but they are not hiring.
 Unable to find comfort in a phone conversation with Garrett, she gets drunk with Damon and almost kisses him, but goes home.
 Her professor recommends her for a position at the San Francisco Chronicle and she goes for an interview.
 Garrett tries to have phone sex with Erin, but it ends up being awkward, leaving both feeling ridiculous.

 A month later, while Erin is packing for a weekend in NYC, she gets a call from the Chronicle and is offered the job.
 Upon arriving in New York, she tells Garrett about the job offer, blindsiding him with the news.
 Their happy reunion quickly devolves into a fight, causing Erin to spend the first night of her trip at a friend's.

 They make up the next day, and he calls her a week later saying he wants her to move to NYC, live together and start afresh.
 She agrees, but while visiting San Francisco to sort things out, a conversation with Corinne makes Garrett realize he should not be the reason Erin turns down the job, and they part ways after an emotional conversation and a long hug at the airport.

 Six months later, Erin's career is going well, having written her first front-page story.
 Garrett has not been with anyone since her, and quits his job to manage The Boxer Rebellion.
 He sends Erin tickets to their show and she goes, unaware he is the band manager.

 At the concert he reveals he has moved to Los Angeles, only several hours from San Francisco, and they seize another chance at a relationship.
 Late that night they go back to Corinne's, interrupting her and Phil dry humping on the dining room table.
-The film ends as Erin's niece, Maya, enters during the awkward moment, and they all scream "Maya!
+The film ends as Corinne & Phil's daughter and Erin's niece, Maya, enters during the awkward moment, and they all scream "Maya!
 Statue!" at her to freeze.